Ralph Hancock (landscape gardener): Family, the Chelsea Flower Show and World War II

 By 1936 the Hancock family were living at 110 Sloane Street in Kensington, and owned a country house at Horne, Lingfield, Surrey.
 Ralph had purchased and restored the country house, which was a derelict farmhouse constructed in the 16th century.
 He also designed and built one of his trademark gardens using many of the features that have become familiar, such as a herringbone brickwork path.

 Ralph and his young family took to the country life.
 Ralph decided to keep pigs and, although he employed someone to look after them, he even purchased a pig keeper's white coat, much to the amusement of the family.
 The family house at Horne was sold by Ralph in 1941.

 Ralph continued to be a very successful exhibitor at the Chelsea Flower Show, winning gold medals in 1936, 1937 and 1938.
 The gardens constructed at Chelsea had moved away from the naturalistic rock garden style towards the arts and crafts style that is now more associated with his later work.
-One of Ralph's specialities became the use of Moon Gates, which he used both at Chelsea and a number of other garden projects.
+One of Ralph's specialties became the use of Moon Gates, which he used both at Chelsea and a number of other garden projects.
 His 1938 Chelsea garden was particularly popular.
 A review in Amateur Gardening said, "Mr Ralph Hancock had one of the most ambitious schemes in the garden avenue; a model of an old mill cottage, complete with millstream and sunken garden, the whole construction being carried out in a most realistic manner.
 It was a centre of attraction throughout the show."

 As well as designing gardens, Hancock also wrote a book titled When I Make a Garden, which was reprinted in 1950 and updated to include images of the Derry and Toms roof gardens as well as later work.
 He also exhibited gardens at the Ideal Home Exhibition in 1936, 1937 and 1938.
 Each of the Ideal Homes gardens was required to conform to a theme.
 In 1936 the theme was Gardens and Music.
 The garden featured 1,200 plants that were brought over from the USA.
 The 1937 theme was Gardens of the Lovers.